It might sound cliché, but it’s still technically the truth: The best camera is the one you have with you.

 A Tiny Tripod

-This is the one I bought and it’s affordable, lightweight, and easy to shove in a bag to take with you anywhere you need to go.
+While we’re not championing the selfie stick (though they certainly have their uses), we’d recommend a tiny tripod.
+This one from tripod giant Manfrotto is affordable, lightweight, and easy to shove in a bag to take with you anywhere you need to go.

 If you’d like a bit more flexibility in your tripod, consider this one from Joby.
 It has flexible legs that you can wrap around a round object — like a tree limb, for example.
 If you take a lot of outdoor or nature shots, this might be a good option for you.

-A tiny tripod does more than help you get the stillness you need for that perfect photo, but it also lets you get in the photo — Just use the built-in timer function in the camera app.
+A tiny tripod will not only help you achieve the stillness you need for that perfect photo, but it will also allow you to get in the photo — and from much further away than with a selfie stick.
+Simply use your built-in timer function in the camera app.